devcontainers/spec/proposals/features-composite-dependencies.md

 ## Motivation

 We've seen significant interest in the ability to "reuse" or "extend" a given Feature with one or more additional Features.
 Often in software a given tool depends on another (or several) tool(s)/framework(s).
-As the dev container Feature ecosystem has grown, there has been a growing need to reduce redundant code in Features by utilizing first installing a set of dependant Features.
+As the dev container Feature ecosystem has grown, there has been a growing need to reduce redundant code in Features by first installing a set of dependent Features.

 ## Goal

-The solution shall provide a way to publish a Feature that "depends" on >= 1 other pubished Features.
-Dependent Features will be installed by the ochestrating tool, with the version and order set by the author if necessary.
+The solution shall provide a way to publish a Feature that "depends" on >= 1 other published Features.
+Dependent Features will be installed by the orchestrating tool, with the version and order set by the author if necessary.

 The solution outlined shall not only execute the installation scripts, but also merge the additional development container config, as outlined in the documented [merging logic.](https://containers.dev/implementors/spec/#merge-logic)